davitmarg/Epimetheus-Bot/README.md

 - **Drive Mapping**: File mapping stored in MongoDB (`drive_file_mapping` collection) for fast access
 - **Auto-Sync**: Drive folder mapping is automatically synced on API service startup.
 Manual sync available via `POST /api/v1/drive/mapping/sync`
 - **Versioning**: Version history stored in MongoDB for scalability and querying
-- **Vector Search**: ChromaDB used for content-based document routing
+- **Vector Search**: ChromaDB used for content-based document routing and RAG queries
 - **ChromaDB**: Can be used as persistent local client or via HTTP (recommended for Docker)
 - **Message Filtering**: Bot ignores its own messages to prevent loops
-- **Real-time Processing**: Messages are processed immediately upon receipt (no batching delays)
+- **Knowledge Extraction**: Automatically extracts knowledge from message chunks and determines if documents need updating using LLM-based extraction
+- **Agent System**: LangChain-based agent handles direct mentions with 7 tools for Q&A, document updates, listing, formatting, and partial updates
+- **LLM Repository**: Centralized LLM operations with LangChain and prompt management
+- **Prompt Management**: All prompts centralized in `repository/llm_repository/prompts.py` for easy maintenance
+- **Log-Based Processing**: Messages processed as a log: chunk → extract knowledge → check relevance → update or flush
+- **Dual Processing**: Updater Service supports BOTH direct calls (for agent tools) and Redis queue consumption (for log-based extraction) simultaneously
-- **Scalability**: Services can run together in a single process or separately
+- **Scalability**: Services can run together in a single process or separately (bot, updater, api)
-- **Communication**: Bot and Updater Service communicate via Redis queue (no HTTP required)
+- **Message Buffering**: `MessageBuffer` class buffers messages by thread and dispatches to Redis when batch size reached
-- **Document Routing**: Messages automatically routed to documents using vector similarity search
+- **Document Routing**: Messages automatically routed to documents using vector similarity search (ChromaDB)
-- **Slack Notifications**: Optional notifications sent to Slack threads when documents are updated
+- **Slack Notifications**: Notifications sent to Slack threads when documents are updated (with change summaries)
+- **Direct Mentions**: Bot responds to direct mentions (`@Epimetheus`) with agent-based Q&A or document updates, with loading/success/error reactions
+- **Fallback Mention Detection**: Checks message text for bot mentions if app_mention events don't fire
+- **Version History**: Complete version history stored in MongoDB with revert capability
+- **Vector Storage**: Document chunks stored in ChromaDB for RAG queries and document routing

 ## Testing